amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 desire in which violence and subjugation are inherent. . . , There is no fullness without biceps- flexing.”
 Adorno, Negative Dialectics, 378.
 From the perspective of the thing-power materialist, Adorno teeters on the edge of what Dumm describes as “the overwhelming sense of loss that could swamp us when we approach [the thing’s] unknowable vastness.”
-Dumm, Politics of the Ordinary, 169, emphasis added.
+Dunn, Politics of the Ordinary, 169, emphasis added.

 53. Adorno, Negative Dialectics, 43.